 Authenticity: 4 out of 5, it is close enough to the real deal for Colorado, and the interior of CHS is also not in a typical sushi bar layout, but in a square layout like Kazunori.

 On the downside: Aside from the paper plates, if you’re going to drink, they don’t offer the typical Sapporo, Kirin, Asahi draft.
 So, unfortunately your only options are the pricey canned, yet hard to get Japanese beers outside of California.
 I’ve personally already had and drank almost everything they carry, so my workaround was to stick with their second cheapest beer which they charge $7.50 for.
 The cheapest option is an Okinawan beer called Orion ($5.50), but I don’t drink it.
 It’s only popular in Okinawa and Colorado for whatever reason (every place in Denver carries it).
 Not even in Japan is Orion popular because they only have a 0.8% market share vs. Asahi, Kirin, and Sapporo who own the majority of it.
 Although if you don’t like beer, they also have a great selection of Japanese whiskies and sakes.

-I only gravitate to the “country-style” dishes that reminds me of my obachan’s (grandmother) cooking and the wanko sushi although the Japanese country-side interior out does any place in Los Angeles to the Bay Area.Unfortunately, Domo closed not due to influencers, but because of the condition of the overall food industry and how the pandemic has impacted it.
+I only gravitate to the “country-style” dishes that remind me of my obachan’s (grandmother’s) cooking and the wanko sushi.
+Although, the Japanese countryside interior outdoes any place in Los Angeles to the Bay Area.Unfortunately, Domo closed not due to influencers, but because of the condition of the overall food industry and how the pandemic has impacted it.